Maxi-SR/BaSP-A2022-Etapa-1/README.md

 ## Week 1

 ### What is it about?
-It is a web application to facilitate the recording of hours worked by each employee in each project and work team.
+This web app facilitate the recording of hours worked by each employee in each project and work team.
 This project is in full development.
-We started this project by doing the above landing page, and some more screens that are not yet available.
+We started in Figma by doing the above landing page, and some more screens that are not yet available.

 ## Week 2